 The links on the right contain Tips and Tricks I would have found useful while learning Arduino, in somewhat chronological order.
-There are plenty of learning resources out there already, but certain things were tougher to find, so I’ve compiled them (also largely for my own quick reference).
+There are plenty of learning resources out there already, but some things were tougher to find, so I’ve compiled them (also for my own quick reference).

 How to start: order one Uno “Starter Kit“, because it comes with necessary accessories that would be tedious to order individually.
 Also add a few genuine Arduino boards or knock-offs which are available for ~$15 each locally (or on AliExpress at ~$1 each).
-The philosophy of ordering extra parts is always good in this realm- it’s easy to damage something and the cost of extras is so low.
+Ordering extra components is always good here- they’re easy to damage and the cost is so low.

 Programming is done through a USB cable from any PC/laptop, using the Arduino IDE (Integrated Development Environment) program.
 Download the IDE here.
 Once opened, it looks like this:

-The code is divided into 2 main sections.
+Most code is divided into 2 main sections-

 “Setup” contains things that will run once, when you first press the run button.